-- It’s best to add your flavoring after your marshmallow has whipped and cooled off so the flavor does not evaporate.
+- Adding your flavoring after your marshmallow has whipped and cooled off so the flavor does not evaporate is best.

-- While the marshmallow is whipping, prepare your pan.
+- While the marshmallow is being whipped in the mixer, prepare your pan.

-- Butter the bottom and sides of a 9″ x 13″ pan if you want thin marshmallows (pictured on the left) or a 9-inch square pan if prefer thick marshmallows (pictured on the right).
+- Butter the bottom and sides of a 9" x 13" pan if you want thin marshmallows (pictured on the left) or a 9-inch square pan if you prefer thick marshmallows (shown on the right).